adrienduque/IQ_circuit_solver/README.md

 ## Acknowledgments

-- Another algorithm with backtracking that reminded me of this project : [Computerphile sudoku solver](https://youtu.be/G_UYXzGuqvM)
+- Video of another algorithm with backtracking that reminded me of this project : [Computerphile sudoku solver](https://youtu.be/G_UYXzGuqvM)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>